Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Thursday 14th November 2019

 Whenever the visitor steps a surprise waits for him, and at each turning, there is a new discovery to be made.
 The best ware that human craftsmanship can achieve with skill is the craftsman's aim of perfection: something that no machine has been able to supplant in the making of objects of individual beauty.

 Along the sides of alleys the wares are piled in such a fantastic way; all just as they were in the days of the Arabian nights.
 All the quarter still lives under the lanterns.
 And its old buildings still close their rusty gateways immediately after sunset exactly as they did hundreds of years ago.

-In the different alleys we find venders of trinkets, cloths embroidered with Pharaonic figures and hieroglyphic, characters copied from ancient tombs and temples, leather bags, trays and boxes of fine wood ornamented with shell and ivory, local glass ware, and innumerable other artistic articles in the way of curio or ornament.
+In the different alleys, we find venders of trinkets, cloths embroidered with Pharaonic figures and hieroglyphics, characters copied from ancient tombs and temples, leather bags, trays and boxes of fine wood ornamented with shell and ivory, local glassware, and innumerable other artistic articles in the way of curio or ornament.